FAQ

 Q: Is Bactifeed safe around my children or pets?

 A: While you would not want to drink or spray Bactifeed directly on your loved ones, it is safe for them to prance around in the yard after it has been applied.
 If it gets in your eyes, wash it out.
-If you consumed, you may experience some diarrhea or possibly other problems.
-You can call poison control if you're concerned.
+If consumed, you may experience some diarrhea or other problems.
+Call poison control if you're concerned.

 Q: Is it possible to put too much on?

 A: Not that we've experienced.
-In fact, we've had some users put on 10x the recommended rate and saw spectacular results even more quickly than usual.
+In fact, we've had some users put on 10x the recommended rate that saw results even more quickly than usual.

 Q: What do the Bacteria do in the soil?

 A: Bacteria do a lot of different things in the soil.
 They break down organic matter, making it more readily available to the plants for intake.
-That process also provides natural aeration, which means you can get more nitrogen in your soil.
-That also means that water can enter your soil more quickly and last longer.
-Some Bacteria layer salts and toxins in a film that helps buffer their effects in the soil.
-There's a lot of benefits that we know of and I'm sure there are more we'll discover in the future.
+That process also provides natural aeration, which means the soil can hold more water and nitrogen.
+Some Bacteria coat salts, metals, and toxins in a film that help buffer their effects on the soil.

-Q: What does Fungi do in the soil?
+Q: What do Fungi do in the soil?

-A: Again, Fungi does a lot of different things for the soil.
-Some fungi attach themselves to the root of plants and form a symbiotic relationship, essentially acting as an expanded root system.
-They take in nutrients and pass some of those nutrients into the plant.
-They help protect the plant from some diseases and pests.
-There have even been instances where the Fungi have wrapped themselves around a harmful insect and used it as a food source for themselves and the plant, turning a negative into a positive.
+A: Fungi do a lot of different things for the soil.
+Some fungi attach themselves to the root of plants and form a symbiotic relationship, acting as an expanded root system.
+They take in nutrients and pass some of those nutrients onto the plant.
+They help protect the plant from some disease and pests.

 FARM - FAQ